bhargavvarmasagi/GDP-Team04/README.md

 Reviewed first 3 prototypes in list of prototypes document to make changes :- (11/04/2024)<br>
 Reviewed initial prototypes for User Registration and Authentication, Store Catalog with Search & Filters, and Add to Cart & Checkout Flow.
 Checked for improvements or adjustments in core functionality and user experience.
 Modifications will be implemented as required based on findings.<br>

+Documented Prototypes for Maryville Grocery Delivery App for Iteration 2:-(11/04/2024)<br>
+Building on this research, I expanded the documentation with two additional prototypes focusing on the admin dashboard for inventory management and external API integration for product data.
+I also included a concluding section to summarize the objectives and scope of these prototypes.